Internship, Work, & Scholarship Opportunities

 For currently enrolled full-time college or university students who are entering their junior or senior undergraduate year and pursuing a degree in environmental science, engineering, or other suitable major related to the field of solid waste management.
 To be eligible, candidates must be SWANA Student Members in good standing.

-Smith-Babcock-Williams Writing Competition - Apply before June 7, 2019
+Smith-Babcock-Williams Writing Competition - Deadline closed

 For law students and planning students writing on a question of significance in planning, planning law, land use law, local government law or environmental law.